MicrosoftDocs/executable-docs/README.md

         ```JSON
         {
-            "id": "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/myAKSResourceGroupxxxxxx",
+            "id": "/subscriptions/xxxxx-xxxxx-xxxxx-xxxxx/resourceGroups/MyResourceGroupxxx",
-            "location": "eastus"
+                "location": "eastus",
+                "managedBy": null,
+                "name": "MyResourceGroupxxx",
+                "properties": {
+                    "provisioningState": "Succeeded"
+                },
+                "tags": null,
+                "type": "Microsoft.Resources/resourceGroups"
         }
         ```
     ```

+    >**Note:** The number of x's used to redact PII need not be the same as the number of characters in the original PII.
+Furthermore, it is recommended not to redact the key names in the output, only the values containing the PII.

     >**Note:** Redacting PII from the output helps protect sensitive information from being inadvertently shared or exposed.
 This is crucial for maintaining privacy, complying with data protection regulations, and furthering the company's security posture. \
     \
-    Here are some examples of PII in result blocks: Unique identifiers for resources, Email Addresses, Phone Numbers, IP Addresses, Credit Card Numbers, Social Security Numbers (SSNs), Usernames, Resource Names, Subscription IDs, Resource Group Names, Tenant IDs, Service Principal Names, Client IDs, Secrets and Keys
+    Here are some examples of PII in result blocks: Unique identifiers for resources, Email Addresses, Phone Numbers, IP Addresses, Credit Card Numbers, Social Security Numbers (SSNs), Usernames, Resource Names, Subscription IDs, Resource Group Names, Tenant IDs, Service Principal Names, Client IDs, Secrets and Keys.

-8. If you are converting an existing Azure Doc to an Exec Doc and if the existing doc contains a “Delete Resources” (or equivalent section) comprising resource/other deletion command(s), remove the code blocks in that section or remove that section entirely
+9. If you are converting an existing Azure Doc to an Exec Doc and if the existing doc contains a "Delete Resources" (or equivalent section) comprising resource/other deletion command(s), remove the code blocks in that section or remove that section entirely

     >**Note:** We remove commands from this section ***only*** in Exec Docs.
 This is because Innovation Engine executes all relevant command(s) that it encounters, inlcuding deleting the resources.
 That would be counterproductive to automated deployment of cloud infrastructure

-9. Test the Exec Doc using Innovation Engine (IE) inside Azure Cloudshell
+10. Test the Exec Doc using Innovation Engine (IE) inside Azure Cloudshell

     - [Open Azure Cloudshell](https://ms.portal.azure.com/#cloudshell/)
     - **[Optional]**: Set your active subscription to the one you are using to test Exec Docs.
 Ideally, this sub should have permissions to run commands in your tested Exec Docs.
 Run the following command: